Maximizing Impact With Micro-Credentials and Workshops

 The university also offers workshops and bootcamps in Clinical Preceptorship, Simulation Feedback & Assessment, and Developing Cultural Humility.

-St. Catherine University’s micro-credentials and workshops are available in various formats to accommodate different learning preferences and schedules.
-These programs are designed not only to address immediate skill gaps but also to promote a culture of continuous learning and professional development.
+St. Catherine University’s micro-credentials and workshops are available in multiple formats to support different learning preferences and schedules.
+These programs are designed to address immediate skill needs while supporting long-term professional growth and continuous learning.

 Other Recent Posts